glfw/glfw/README.md

                    returned by `glfwGetProcAddress`
  - [Win32] Bugfix: The user32 and dwmapi module handles were not freed on library termination
+ - [Cocoa] Changed scroll callback to use precise scrolling deltas when available
  - [Cocoa] Enabled explicit creation of OpenGL 3.x and 4.x contexts as supported by OS X 10.9
  - [Cocoa] Bugfix: The clipboard string was not freed on terminate